 If you want to join a waitlist for AstroStats (MTH2136 and SCI2136) please email registrar@olin.edu after you register.
-We will maintain a waitlist as the system does not allow waitlists for connected courses.
+We will maintain a waitlist as the system does not allow waitlists for course with two numbers.

 What is a cross-listed course?: